fbgallet/roam-extension-speech-to-roam/README.md

 ### Voice transcription and AI Assistant supporting text, voice or images as prompt.
 Easy-to-define context and templated post-processing for response structured exactly as you want.
 Support up-to-date GPT or Claude models, and most of existing models through OpenRouter and local models through Ollama.

+### 🆕 New in v.11:

+- New versions of Claude 3.5 Sonnet and Haiku (training data cut-off: Apr 2024 and July 2024)

 ### 🆕 New in v.10:

 - possibility to customize baseURL for OpenAI API, and add OpenAI models (like o1-preview or your own fine-tuned ones)
 - GPT-4o is now 50% cheaper

-### 🆕 New in v.9:

-- Hierarchy in AI responses is much better reproduced in the hierarchy of the created blocks, as one might expect from an outliner.
-- Groq API support (providing the powerful 'whisper-large-v3' model for audio transcription)
-- Fixed the issue preventing GPT-4o & GPT-4o-mini to work on Sarafi browser.
-- Faster and streamed Claude responses

 (See changelog [here](https://github.com/fbgallet/roam-extension-speech-to-roam/blob/main/CHANGELOG.md))